Bruno (footballer, born 1984): Murder, arrest and imprisonment

-On 9 June 2010, the athlete's former mistress, Eliza Samudio, disappeared.
-While pregnant, she had claimed that Bruno was her child's father, which she could prove after her son was born.
-When he refused to support the child, Samudio had sued Bruno during a time when a lucrative transfer to AC Milan was being negotiated.
+On 9 June 2010, Bruno's girlfriend, actress and model Eliza Samudio, disappeared.
+While pregnant, Samudio had claimed that Bruno was her child's father, which she could prove after her son was born.
+When he refused to support the child, Samudio sued Bruno when he was negotiating a lucrative transfer to AC Milan.
 After Samudio's disappearance, her child turned up with Bruno's wife.
 In July 2010, a Brazilian judge ordered Bruno's arrest.
-A 17-year old cousin of Fernandes de Souza told police that he had taken part in Samudio's abduction with his friend, Luiz Henrique Ferreira Romão.
-He also stated that Samudio was dead but did not say how she died, nor where her body was, and that Fernandes de Souza was the father of her baby, despite him being married.
-Flamengo suspended his contract with the club and their lawyers eventually did not represent him in court anymore.
+A 17-year old cousin of Bruno told police that he had taken part in Samudio's abduction with his friend, Luiz Henrique Ferreira Romão.
+He also stated that Samudio was dead but did not say how she died, nor where her body was, and that Bruno was the father of her baby, despite him already being married.
+Flamengo suspended his contract with the club, and their lawyers eventually did not represent him in court anymore.
 According to his accomplice Romão, Bruno tried to commit suicide twice, while in prison waiting for his trial to begin, but the Secretariat of Rio de Janeiro denied that Bruno had done so; it did report that he fainted once, due to low blood sugar levels.

 In late July, he was formally charged with murder, kidnapping, hiding a body, forming a criminal gang (conspiracy) and corrupting minors.
 According to police, Bruno's teenage cousin stated that Samudio's body was cut up and some parts were fed to dogs, while other parts were buried under concrete.
 Bruno confessed to organizing the plot.

 The case has led to debate in Brazil concerning misbehavior by professional athletes and growing crime against women.
 On 8 March 2013, he was sentenced to a 22-year jail term for the assault, torture and murder of his former girlfriend and mother of his youngest child.